NicolasSaumont/portfolio_back_API/README.md

 ### Execution

 - Navigate to the project's root directory.
-- Run the application using: `npm start`
+- Run the application using: `npm run start`
 - Open a browser and go to `http://localhost:3000` to access the app.